OPNsense Hardware Recommendations (2023)

 $400-600 USD

-• HUNSN 1U Firewall Appliance (8 GB) (affiliate link) : This is yet another cheap 1U server but this one has 8 LAN interfaces.
-If you need a lot of interfaces and you are on a budget, you may want a device such as this.
-It is possible that this device will last many users in a home environment even though it is cheap.
+HUNSN 1U RS14 Firewall Appliance (8 GB) (affiliate link) : This is yet another cheap 1U server but this one has 8 LAN interfaces and a better CPU than the other HUNSN rackmount I have listed.
+If you need a lot of interfaces in a rackmount form factor and you are on a budget, you may want a device such as this.
+It is possible that this device will last many years in a home environment.
 I used my Qotom box, for example, for 5 years with no issues.

 $1,000+ USD